PeaceUCR/SpringMVC-HelloWorld/README.md

 ModelAndView(http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/ModelAndView.html)

-# How to use: open by eclipse.
+# How to use: open by eclipse,right click the project name, run on server.